danedwardsdeveloper/simple-order--portfolio/ReadMe.md

 # Simple Order

-An order management website for wholesalers so they can reduce costs, save time, and eliminate phone call confusion.
-Work in progress.
+SAAS order management website for wholesalers.

+This is a clone of a private repository created for portfolio purposes.
+The original contains sensitive configuration files, database schemas, and other production-related code that I want to keep private for the security of my customers.

 ![Simple Order desktop landing page screenshot](misc/github-readme-mockup.webp)